wanghao9610/OV-DINO/README.md

   bash scripts/pretrain.sh \
     projects/ovdino/configs/ovdino_swin_tiny224_bert_base_pretrain_o365_24ep.py
   ```
-  NOTE: The default batch size for O365 pre-training is 64 in our experiments, and running on 2 nodes with 8 A100 GPUs per-node.
-If you encounter Out-of-Memory error, you can adjust the batch size and learning rate, total steps by linearly.
+  **NOTE**: *The default batch size for O365 pre-training is 64 in our experiments, and running on 2 nodes with 8 A100 GPUs per-node.
+If you encounter Out-of-Memory error, you can adjust the batch size and learning rate, total steps by linearly.*
 #### Pre-Training on [Objects365, GoldG] datasets

   Coming soon ...